Stella-zjy/Casual-Inference/README.md

-# Casual-Inference
+# Causal-Inference
-Counterfactual prediction by using the instrument variables (IVs)
+Counterfactual prediction by using the instrument variables based on DeepIV framework.